ezzabuzaid/website/pages/blog/journal/running-untrusted-javascript-code.md

 Running user code is a double-edged sword.
 It can provide a lot of functionality and customization to your platform, but it also exposes you to significant security risks.
 It’s essential to understand the risks and take appropriate measures to mitigate them and remember that the more isolated the environment, the safer it is.

-Drop you comments in the [github discussion](https://github.com/JanuaryLabs/.github/discussions/15)
+Drop your comments in the [github discussion](https://github.com/JanuaryLabs/.github/discussions/15)

 ## References